aditya-sadavare/shared-lib-qrproject/README.md

 ## Agent-Master Architecture

 - **Jenkins Master**: This is the central server where Jenkins is installed.
 It manages the build process, schedules jobs, and handles the user interface.
 - **Jenkins Agent**: This is a separate machine or container where Docker is installed.
 The agent executes the build, test, and deployment tasks delegated by the Jenkins Master.
-This separation helps scale builds and isolates environments.
+This separation helps scale builds and isolates environment.

 ## Docker Network & Volumes